-In 1745 the first George Wolstenholme started the cutlery business of the House of Wolstenholme.
+The House of Wolstenholme cutlery enterprise was started by the first George Wolstenholme.
 George, assisted by his son Henry, built a small but satisfactory business in a village outside of Sheffield.
-When George eventually died, Henry took over.
+When George passed away, Henry took over the business.

-Henry Wolstenholme was a clever and intuitive cutler.
-One of his most notable achievements was being one of the first makers of pocketknives.
-However, these pocketknives had blades that worked on a spring.
-In fact, Henry applied for and obtained the right to use the word “spring” as a trademark in 1757.
+Henry Wolstenholme was a clever and intuitive cutler, being one of the first producers of pocket knives.
+Henry’s pocket knives had blades that worked on a spring, and Henry applied for and obtained the right to use the word “spring” as a trademark.

-When Henry died in 1803, his son (also named George) continued the business and moved it to Sheffield.
-The new location would be named Rockingham Works and it became a workshop where men would craft mostly razors and penknives.
-George also decided it would be best to shorten his surname to “Wostenholm” as a way to easily fit the name on the small penknives.
-When George died, his son (again named George) became the sole proprietor of the business.
+After Henry’s death, his son George continued the business and moved it to Sheffield.
+The new location would be named Rockingham Works, producing mostly razors and penknives.
+At that time, George decided to shorten his surname to “Wostenholm” as a way to fit the name on the small penknives.

-George did much more than purchase a notable building, though.
-In 1843, he acquired The Pipe Trade Mark—the oldest cutlery trademark on the Register of the Sheffield Cutlers’ Company (granted in 1694).
-George also acquired the I*XL mark in 1826 and The Tally-Ho mark in 1860.
+Fourth generation George Wostenholm acquired The Pipe trade mark – the oldest cutlery trademark on the Register of the Sheffield Cutlers’ Company.
+This was added to the I*XL mark (dating back to 1797, acquired in 1826) and the Tally-Ho mark.
 These marks were a visual representation for one of his guiding principles—to maintain the quality of his knives and enhance the reputation of Sheffield cutlery.

-The legacy started by the first George Wolstenholme was continued in 1908 when our modern founder, Thomas Gilbert Wolstenholme established his factories as a single source provider and developed strategic supply relationships with many of the leading manufacturers and knife companies throughout the UK and Europe.
+The legacy started by the first George Wolstenholme was continued in 1908 when Thomas Gilbert Wolstenholme established Wolstenholme Machine Knives, a factory functioning as a single source provider, developing strategic supply relationships with many of the leading manufacturers and knife companies throughout the UK and Europe.

-Thomas G. Wolstenholme’s company grew significantly over the following decades and in 1993 our company, TGW International, was established as a subsidiary company to expand North American sales.
+TGW International was established in the greater Cincinnati area as a subsidiary company to further expand North American sales.

-In 2010, Wolstenholme Machine Knives incorporated TGW Machine Knives Pvt Ltd in Indore, India, and built a 25,000 square foot factory to house the new production facilities.
-Manufacturing from this warehouse began the following year allowing us to provide European craftsmanship at a more affordable cost to our customers
+TGW Machine Knives Pvt Ltd was incorporated in Indore, India, and a brand new factory was built, with manufacturing beginning the following year.
+The advent of the Indore facility allowed the company to provide European craftsmanship at a more affordable cost to our customers.